 Timeline

-The target completion date for the work of the IWG on A-LCA in December 2025 and possible adoption of the Resolution shall be the session of WP.29 in March 2026.
+The IWG on A-LCA mandate ends in December 2026 and possible adoption of the Resolution shall be the session of WP.29 in November 2026.
 A prolongation and extension of the mandate of the group, in relation to the methods of measurement of GHG emissions of automotive life cycles development, if necessary, should be considered in due time by GRPE.

 Jun.
 2022: Workshop on LCA organised by GRPE and establishment of the IWG on